namitjuneja/dotfiles/README.md

 It can be restored using the following command setxkbmap -option "grp:alt_shift_toggle,grp_led:scroll" For a list of other options run man xkeyboard-config

+When setting up a new machine create a Screenshots folder in the pictures folder for scrot comand to work.
+Pin the folder for ease